 In this Guide, we will cover Bitcoin options trading, options trading platforms and how to trade bitcoin options on deribit.

-Options contract is an agreement between the seller and the buyer, which gives the buyer the right to exercise the conditions of the contract on a specified date, at a specified rate.
+An options contract is an agreement between the seller and the buyer, which gives the buyer the right to exercise the conditions of the contract on a specified date, at a specified rate.
+Bitcoin options trading, therefore, is the process of entering into an agreement with buyers or sellers, using an options contract.

 Types and Styles of Options